-On a hot and humid summer day, we are glad that we have brought folding fans for this visit of the Baekje ruins inscribed on the UNESCO World Heritage list since 2015.
-And in spite of the summer heat, we are keen to explore the Baekje remains since many of the cultural, technological and artistic influences in early Japanese history came from (or via) Baekje: So it feels like seeking out the roots of our second home, Japan.
+On a hot and humid summer day, we are glad that we have brought folding fans for this visit of the Baekje sites.
+And in spite of the summer heat, we are keen to explore the Baekje remains since many of the cultural, technological and artistic influences in early Japanese history travelled from (or via) Baekje: So it feels like seeking out the roots of our second home, Japan.

-The site is huge, and we spend most of our day walking (and sweating) – not least because there isn't really much to see.
-Along with the reconstructed entrance gate, there are a couple of other brightly coloured gates and pavilions in that all-purpose historicising Korean style that is to be found all over South Korea.
-Apart from a few excavated stone foundations and a round stone-clad hole (a firefighting water pool? a reservoir? ...we wonder), all the structures are recently rebuilt, or rather newly built at sites where some people think there may have been a Baekje-era structure.
-Since nearly nothing is known about life in the Baekje era, or the period's architecture, the new buildings seem to be mostly based on much later historical examples from the Joseon period (14th century onwards), perhaps with some earlier details thrown in.
+The site is huge, and we spend most of our sightseeing day walking (and sweating) – not least because there isn’t really much to see.
+Behind the reconstructed entrance gate, there are a couple of other brightly coloured gates and pavilions in that all-purpose historicising Korean style.
+We have seen similar ones all over South Korea.
+Apart from a few excavated stone foundations and a round stone-clad hole (a firefighting water pool? a reservoir? …we wonder), all the structures are recently rebuilt, or rather newly built at sites where some people think there may have been a Baekje-era structure.
+Since archaeologists know almost nothing about the life in the Baekje era, or the period’s architecture, the new buildings seem to be mostly based on much later historical examples from the Joseon period (14th century onwards), perhaps with some earlier details thrown in.

-The next day, we explore the nearby town of Buyeo, another capital city of Baekje state during the 6th century, with a similarly wide-spread fortress on a local hill, of which nearly nothing remains but which is dotted with reconstructed gates and pavilions.
+The next day, we explore the nearby town of Buyeo, another capital city of Baekje state during the 6th century, with a similarly wide-spread fortress on a local hill.
+There are almost no original structures, but the area is dotted with reconstructed gates and pavilions.
 In the town below, a stone pagoda is all that remains from the early Buddhist Jeongnimsa Temple – a rather interesting structure as it is apparently mimicking a wooden pagoda of that period (although none of the wooden structures of the time have survived the centuries).

 On our way to the royal tombs of Neungsan-ri somewhat on the outskirts of town, we try to locate the old city wall indicated on the tourist map, but to no avail.
 Only at the Neungsan-ri archaeological site do we realise that the wall is only being (re)-built now: Next to the curious round burial mounds (which look like those of the Silla dynasty in Gyeongju), construction machines are at work to pile up a clearly visible stone wall including a visitor path next to it.
 Looking further up the hill we guess that there may indeed have been a mud rampart previously.
 In our opinion, the new building measures are destroying historic evidence rather than conserving it.

 In our humble opinion – not really.
 While the museum is certainly worth the visit, you can skip the stroll to the actual sites.
-It was one of our most disappointing visits to a UNESCO site.
+It was one of our most disappointing visits to a UNESCO site during all our travels.